dahlbaek/datapackage-py/README.md

 # {'id': 3, 'name': 'Bayern', 'city': {'name': 'Munich', 'country': 'Germany}}]
 ```

-Instead of plain city name we've got a dictionary containing a city data.
+Instead of plain city name we have got a dictionary containing city data.
 These `resource.iter/read` methods will fail with the same as `resource.check_relations` error if there is an integrity issue.
 But only if `relations=True` flag is passed.

 ### Exceptions

 #### `exceptions.DataPackageException`

 Base class for all library exceptions.
-If there are multiple errors it could be read from an exceptions object:
+Errors can be read from an exceptions object:

 ```python
 try: